Overv/VulkanTutorial/99_FAQ.md

 a terminal window.
 If there are still no messages and you are sure that validation layers are turned on, then you should ensure that your Vulkan SDK is correctly installed by following [these instructions](https://vulkan.lunarg.com/doc/sdk/1.0.61.0/windows/getting_started.html).

+* **vkCreateSwapchainKHR triggers an error in SteamOverlayVulkanLayer64.dll**:
+This appears to be a compatibility problem in the Steam client beta.
+Make sure to opt out of the Steam beta program for now.